-- a carbon intensity target lower than benchmark - targeting an ESG rating better than or equal to benchmark - promotes good governance including social factors
+- · a carbon intensity target lower than benchmark - promotes good governance including social factors

 Binary exclusions are also applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
 These screening criteria apply in a binding manner and on an ongoing basis.